hoxo-m/deltatest/README.md

 denominator of your metric, aggregated for each randomization unit (typically, each user).
 For example:

-- If your metric is CTR per page-view, the numerator is the number of clicks, and the denominator is the number of page-views.
+- If your metric is click-through rate per page-view, the numerator is the number of clicks, and the denominator is the number of page-views.
-- If your metric is CVR per session, the numerator is the number of conversions (or converted sessions), and the denominator is the number of sessions.
+- If your metric is conversion rate per session, the numerator is the number of conversions (or converted sessions), and the denominator is the number of sessions.

-Note that the denominator should be the same as the unit of analysis.
+Note that the denominator should match the analysis unit.

 The **deltatest** package provides the `generate_dummy_data` function to create dummy data.
-It generates metric values per page-view, so you need to aggregate by user.
+It generates metric values per page-view, so you need to aggregate the data by user.

 ``` r
 library(dplyr)